core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 4. Compose the EDHOC + OSCORE request, as the OSCORE-protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.

    Note that the new payload includes EDHOC message_3, but it does not include the EDHOC connection identifier C_R.
-As the Client is the EDHOC Initiator, C_R encodes the OSCORE Sender ID of the Client, which is already specified as 'kid' in the OSCORE Option of the request from step 2, hence of the EDHOC + OSCORE request.
+As the Client is the EDHOC Initiator, C_R is the OSCORE Sender ID of the Client, which is already specified as 'kid' in the OSCORE Option of the request from step 2, hence of the EDHOC + OSCORE request.

 5. Signal the usage of this approach, by including the new EDHOC Option defined in {{edhoc-option}} into the EDHOC + OSCORE request.